celo-org/docs/docs/welcome.md

 ### APIs & SDKs

-Connect to Celo using a variety of APIs and SDKs for iOS, Java, React, and more!
+Connect to Celo using a variety of APIs and SDKs for iOS, Java, React, and more.

 - [CLI](command-line-interface/introduction)
 - [IOS](https://github.com/heymateag/celoiossdk)